kubernetes/website/content/en/docs/concepts/services-networking/endpoint-slices.md

 Most often, the control plane (specifically, the endpoint slice
 {{< glossary_tooltip text="controller" term_id="controller" >}}) creates and
 manages EndpointSlice objects.
-There are a variety of other use cases for EndpointSlices, such as service mesh implementations, that could result in othe rentities or controllers managing additional sets of EndpointSlices.
+There are a variety of other use cases for EndpointSlices, such as service mesh implementations, that could result in other entities or controllers managing additional sets of EndpointSlices.

 To ensure that multiple entities can manage EndpointSlices without interfering with each other, Kubernetes defines the